CMPSC-304-Robotic-Agents-Spring-2024/final_project/README.md

 ## Proposal

 You are invited to develop a project idea by the start of the lab session on April 16th.
 In the proposal document, please address all TODO tags that ask you to document your idea, outline acceptance criteria, illustrate its feasibility, and indicate whether additional hardware is needed.
 The instructor will provide feedback soon after proposal submission and may ask to adjust the proposed idea or its acceptance criteria.
+All extraneous text (instructions) must be removed from the proposal document (except for headings).

 ## Working Prototype and Progress Report

 During the lab session on Tuesday, April 23rd, each team will participate in demonstrating their working prototype.
 Prototype here means a functional but not a final version of a robotic system.
 This prototype should contain implementation of partial functionality of your project idea.
 You are also responsible for complete a progress report document by the end of the lab session on April 23rd.
+All extraneous text (instructions) must be removed from the progress report (except for headings).

 ## Final Deliverables